wuzhengy/TAU/README.md

 - Adding a new member into a communtity:
   - Share the chain link to member via telegram or wechat, ...
   - Send off-chain messages to member via community routing.
+- One secrete key per device, not recommend to copy secrete key between devices.

 ## Block content
 ```